 I am working on include the mass-dependent assembly of galaxies over the redshift range 0

-to 7, tracing cosmic reionization through deep Hubble imaging and statistical measures of Lyman alpha emission in
+to 7, tracing cosmic reionization through deep Hubble imaging and statistical measures of line emission in

 distant galaxies.
-Read about our latest Hubble Ultra Deep Field
+Read about the Hubble Ultra Deep Field

 2012 program to study galaxies deep in the reionization epoch.
 Closer to home I also study